 Boris chuckled nervously.
 "Well, see, Fearless Leader, that's what I was callingk you about.
 And you are never goingk to guess what I haf in car."
 He sang that last phrase in an enticingly teasing sort of way.

 "Stop, this idiocy now!" commanded Fearless Leader.
-"Or you'll be lucky to be executed quickly rather than put through torture first."
+"You'll be lucky to be executed quickly rather than put through torture first."

 Boris gulped and shrunk back involuntarily.
 "Is Moose and Squirrel!" he cried.

-"Moose 'nd Squirrel are back in the Hypocritical Children's Media Studio, don't waste my time, nor try my intelligence!"
+"Moose 'nd Squirrel are back in with ForUs, don't waste my time, nor try my intelligence!"

 "Badenov!" snarled Fearless Leader.
 "What are you doing?"

 Instead of answering, he ran as fast as he could through the bookstore (practically knocking a whole rack of magazines onto the floor) and out the other side where he thrust his communicator into the direction of Rocky, Bullwinkle, and Natasha dressed as Agent Shocker.